 Specifications and requirements for embedded control systems need typically to be modelled at a higher level than that of the implementation for several reasons: (i) specifications and requirements are constantly changed/refined at least in the initial design phases; (ii) conflicts/incompatibilities in the design can be found at an earlier stage; (iii) descriptive and notational formalisms are needed so that reliability, performance and quality assurance standards are maintained throughout the design development.
 Several formal methods have been developed for this purpose, including the VDM and Z formal languages.
-Although these languages provide formal semantics that allow in principle the proof and verification of the properties of the model, they are not accompanied by adequate tools to support automatic verification.
-In this project, we propose to investigate existing approaches and develop new ones in order to aid the automatic verification/validation/consistency check of the requirements, as they are dynamically developed in the design modelling process of digital embedded control systems.
+Although these languages provide formal semantics that allow in principle the proof and verification of the properties of the model, they are difficult to use in practice as they require extreme formalism.
+In this project, we propose (i) to develop a supporting tool that can translate requirements specified in a more natural language to the formal input required by a theorem prover; (ii) to investigate the capabilities a specific publicly available theorem prover (Z3 of Microsoft Research) to verify/check for consistency the given requirements; (iii) to develop a new Binary Decision diagram (BDD) based approach to handle incrementally new requirements as they are dynamically developed in the design modeling process of digital embedded control systems, and (iv) compare the performance of the incremental approach to the static approach.